ferasdahrooge/Sarcasm-Detector/README.md

 # Sarcasm-Detector

-A simple Machine Learning Model that determine whether the sentence is sarcastic or not
+A simple Deep Learning Model that can determine whether the sentence is sarcastic or not, using LSTM and GRU